 You can initiate the link between your investment account and your bank account either on the brokerage side or your bank’s side.

-- From the bank’s side – Your investment account will have a unique account number that you can pay funds directly towards.
+- From the bank’s side – Your investment account will have a unique account number that you can reference to transfer your funds to.

-- From the brokerage’s side – You can link a chequing account with the info found on a void cheque (i.e. branch, transit number, and account number)
+- From the brokerage’s side – You can link to your chequing account using the info found on a void cheque (i.e. branch, transit number, and account number)

-Once this is set up, you can then easily move money into and out of your online brokerage account.
-Note that if you are opening a TFSA account, these movements count as contributions and withdrawals on your contribution limit.
+Once this is set up, you can easily move money into and out of your online brokerage account.

 Step 3: Choose Your Investing Strategy

-Once you have funded your investment account, you’re almost ready to invest!
+Once you have funded your investment account, you’re almost ready to buy stocks in Canada.

-But before you hastily jump into buying the hottest stocks, you should first decide what investing strategy best suits your individual needs.
-It’s important to go into investing with a plan in mind, so that you buy based on logic instead of emotions.
+It’s important to go into investing with a plan in mind so that you buy based on logic instead of emotion.

 Consider your answer to the following questions:

-- What is my goal with this investment money?
-Are you saving for a short, medium, or long-term goal?
-(For example, saving for a car or down payment in 3 years is not the same as someone saving for long-term retirement.
+- What is my goal with this investment portfolio?
+Are you saving for the short-term or long-term?
+The ideal investment strategy for someone saving for a down payment in 3 years is not the same as someone saving for long-term retirement.

-- How much time do I have or want to spend investing?
-Do I want to trade actively, or follow a passive diversified approach by investing with the general market?
+- How much time do I have to spend investing?
+Do I want to trade actively or follow a passive, diversified approach by investing into the overall market?

 Here is an overview of some of the most popular investing strategies.

-The goal of the index investor is to build a diversified index portfolio by buying ETFs that passively track market indexes at a low management fee.
+The goal of the index investor is to build a diversified investment portfolio by buying exchange-traded funds (ETFs) that passively track market indexes at a low management fee.

-Also known as “couch potato” investing due to its passive nature, this strategy has been gaining in popularity year after year, and is the strategy that I personally use and recommend.
+Also known as “couch potato” investing due to its passive nature, this strategy has been gaining in popularity year after year, and is arguably the ideal investment strategy when buying stocks in Canada.

-That’s why index investing is a great option for investors who want to live their lives while also taking advantage of market returns as a whole.
-I recommend this approach for the majority of DIY investors.
+That’s why index investing is a great option for investors who want to live their lives while also taking advantage of long-term compounding market returns.

 The dividend investor focuses on selecting stocks with a lengthy, historical track record of maintaining or increasing their dividend payouts over time.